 Once you’ve used a sound machine that has an internal rechargeable battery, it’s a feature that you either miss or don’t care about with your next device.

-The Sound+Sleep comes with a standard plug that needs to be connected to a wall outlet.
-And there’s no internal battery option.
-This isn’t a deal-breaker, as most people will use it on a nightstand or desk where there’s an outlet nearby.
-But there are other machines that allow wireless play if you want that.
+The Sound+Sleep Special Edition comes with a standard plug that needs to be connected to a wall outlet and there’s no internal rechargeable battery.
+This isn’t a deal-breaker for me, and I think most people will use it on a nightstand or desk where there’s an outlet nearby anyway.
+But there are other machines that can work without being plugged in if you need that.

 3. Large device for a nightstand

-With so many sounds and features, it’s no surprise that the Sound+Sleep is at the larger end of the spectrum of sound machines.
-So it’s not going to fit neatly in a suitcase, and it will occupy significant space on your nightstand.
+With so many sounds and features, it’s no surprise that the Sound+Sleep is at the larger end of the range of white noise machines.
+It’s not going to fit neatly in a suitcase, and it will occupy a fair bit of space on your nightstand.

 Verdict

 For me, the Sound+Sleep SE blows the competition out of the water when it comes to the variety of sounds.
-I’ve already said it throughout this review, but I can’t stress enough how unusual it is to have so many options.
+I’ve already said it throughout this review, but I can’t stress enough how unusual it is to have so many sounds to choose from.

-I really like that it offers variety within each category.
-It’s frustrating when a device only offers rain with two thunderclaps on constant repeat – you soon learn the sound and it takes away the feeling that you’re listening to a natural sound.
+I really like that it offers variety within each category too.
+It’s frustrating when a device only has rain with two thunderclaps on constant repeat – you soon learn the sound and it takes away the feeling that you’re listening to a natural sound.

-Not with the Sound+Sleep though – not only can you have rain with or without thunder, but the thunder is more random than most other devices.
+Not with the Sound+Sleep though – not only can you have rain with or without thunder, but the thunder is more random than most other devices I’ve listened to.

-Sure, it’s not the smallest machine out there, and the price does raise my expectations, which is why I feel the speaker could be a little better.
-But the other features it offers I think help mitigate that price a little – especially the responsive sound setting, and those four useful ports/jacks on the side.
+Sure, it’s not the smallest machine out there, and I felt the speaker could have been a little better for the price.
+But I think the other features do help mitigate that price – especially the responsive sound setting, and the useful ports and jacks.

 So I think if you’re looking for a portable device, but are on a tight budget, this perhaps won’t be the right one for you.
-But if you want tons of sound options and don’t mind having it plugged in on your nightstand, this is definitely one I’d recommend.
+But if you want tons of sound options and don’t mind having it plugged in on your nightstand, the Sound+Sleep Special Edition is definitely one I’d recommend.